petermcgillicudy/X/README.md

 If you give `x` a try and end up liking it, feel free to install it where `vi` is typically found.
 It's a handy spot, and hey, you save one character when typing the command.
 That counts for something.

-Some [^1] might suggest that once you've done this, you can proudly declare:
+Some* might suggest that once you've done this, you can proudly declare:

 `echo x > vi`